cropsinsilico/BML-yggdrasil/skelBML_news.md

 for the next release.
 -->

+# skelBML VERSION 2.1.1

+- Updated some links in the package documentation to point to the new stable BioCro R package repository location

 # skelBML VERSION 2.1.0 (2023-06-15)

 - This version uses the latest BioCro C++ framework and adds two new unexported